manoloesparta/adrian/README.md

 # Adrian

 This project is an image glitcher inspired in the art gallery [To Adrian Rodriguez, With Love by Melanie Willhide](https://petapixel.com/2013/04/23/photographer-thankful-to-laptop-thief-for-new-creative-direction/).
 The picture that is in the top of this file is called [Beefcake and Betsy](https://slate.com/culture/2013/01/melanie-willhide-to-adrian-rodriguez-with-love-photos.html) after three levels of the glitcher.

-> This project is meant to be used as a command line interface but feel free to add it anywhere.
+This is meant to be used as a command line interface but feel free to add it anywhere.

 ## What this does?